OpenClaw Audit Logging and Monitoring: Building an Enterprise-Grade Observability Stack

 }

-Notice the data_classification field.
-We tag every action with a sensitivity level.
-This aligns with ISO 27001 Annex A.8.2 (information classification) and makes it trivial to filter for high-risk operations during an audit.
+Notice the data_classification field tagged as “confidential.”
+We tag every action with a sensitivity level based on the tool and the resource.
+This aligns with ISO 27001 Annex A.8.2 (information classification) and makes it trivial to filter for high-risk operations during an audit — if the auditor asks “show me every access to restricted data in March 2026,” you run one jq query against the audit log and have the answer in seconds.

-For the EU AI Act Article 12 compliance, you need to demonstrate that your AI system maintains logs sufficient to reconstruct the system’s decision-making process.
+For EU AI Act Article 12 compliance, you need to demonstrate that your AI system maintains logs sufficient to reconstruct the system’s decision-making process.
 The McKinsey Global Institute’s 2025 AI Governance Report found that only 14% of organizations deploying AI agents could produce a complete audit trail when requested by regulators.
 Don’t be in the 86%.
+The audit configuration above produces logs that pass the Article 12 test because every tool call is attributed, timestamped, classified, and hash-verifiable — which is exactly what “sufficient to reconstruct” means in practice.

 How Do You Monitor Token Usage and API Costs?